-Bell Atlantic Mobile and Lucent Technologies collaborate on first-ever digital cellular service for hearing and speech impaired
+Bell Atlantic and Lucent collaborate on first cellular service for hearing & speech impaired

 MURRAY HILL, N. J. - People with speech or hearing disabilities will be able to make digital cellular phone calls - including 911 emergency calls -- using text-telephone (TTY) devices plugged into wireless telephone handsets, thanks to the Bell Atlantic Mobile unit of Bell Atlantic Corporation (NYSE:BEL) and Bell Labs, the research and development arm of Lucent Technologies (NYSE:LU).